-A few days after joining the team I was lucky enough to sit in our weekly SITREP team meeting and was able to see its effectiveness in action!
+A few days after joining the team I was lucky enough to sit in one of our weekly SITREP team meetings and see its effectiveness in action!
 Thus, I wanted to share why I find this tool so effective in communicating with stakeholders and facilitating a quick project team meeting.

 - A project manager should be able to facilitate a SITREP meeting in a matter of minutes.
 The SITREP helps the meeting stay on track by:

 - Providing a recap of the situation and actions to date

 - Sharing a brief review of the actions that will be completed

 - Delving into any issues, action items or decisions needed

 - Similar to a post-mortem, the SITREP provides factual information about a project’s trajectory.
 However, the information is provided at recurring intervals throughout the project rather than having to wait until the end of the project, like a post-mortem.